discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Notable Traits:**

 - <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
-- <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Uncategorized name="BattleScars"/>, which make your next attack(s) steal health.
+- <Trait name="Dance of Death"/> - Can be taken in place of <Trait name="Swift Termination"/> if you are struggling with survivability.
+Generally not recommended as it is a DPS loss.
-- <Trait name="Rising Tide"/> - 7% damage increase while your health is above 90%.
+- <Trait name="Rising Tide"/> - Always taken.
+It provides a 7% damage increase while your health is above 90%.
-- <Trait name="Charged Mists"/> - Grant 25 more energy when you swap Legends below 10 energy.
+- <Trait name="Charged Mists"/> - Always taken.One of the key parts to being a Renegade playing is Legend swapping below 10 energy to ativate this trait, granting bonus 25 energy.
-- <Trait name="Ashen Demeanor"/> - Disabling a foe provides <Condition name="Vulnerability"/>.
+- <Trait name="Ashen Demeanor"/> - Always taken.
+Provides <Condition name="Vulnerability"/> to CC'd targets.
-- <Trait name="Brutal Momentum"/> - 33% Critical chance increase when your endurance is full.
+- <Trait name="Brutal Momentum"/> - Increases Critical chance endurance is full.
+Try to anticipate mechanics that require dodging and replace it with <Skill name="Warding Rift"/> , <Skill name="Unrelenting Assault"/> or  <Skill name="Imperial Guard"/>.
-- <Trait name="Vindication"/> - Increases the missile count of <Skill name="Citadel Bombardment"/> to 15.
-- <Trait name="Lasting Legacy"/> - <Skill name="Heroic Command"/> shares more stacks of <Boon name="Might"/> and the duration is increased by 50%.
 - <Trait name="Righteous Rebel"/> - The duration of <Boon name="Alacrity"/> shared from <Skill name="Orders from Above"/> is increased by 50%.
+Almost always taken. _See note under <Trait name="Lasting Legacy"/> for more information.

 ### Legends

-**<Skill name="Legendary Renegade Stance"/>**
+**<Skill name="Legendary Renegade Stance"/>**: Recent patches have changed Renegade Stance interaction.
+Be mindful of interactions.

-- <Skill name="Breakrazors Bastion"/> - Summons a spirit that heals you on cast and pulses heal to allies in an area around it.
-Reduces damage taken from conditions by 50%.
+Activating a stance automatically applies <Boon name="Protection"/> from the trait, <Trait name="All for One"/>.

+- <Skill name="Breakrazors Bastion"/> - Heal skill that when buffed, provides barrier.
+In general this skill is used to apply the 'Band Together' trait for other stances.
-- <Skill name="Razorclaws Rage"/> - Summons a spirit that causes your party to inflict <Condition name="Bleeding"/> on attack.
+- <Skill name="Razorclaws Rage"/> - Can be used to apply <Condition name="Bleeding"/> on attack for a party.
+Can be used in situations where you have excess energy.
-- <Skill name="Darkrazors Daring"/> - Summons a spirit that <Control name="Daze"/>s enemies in an area around it for ¼ of a second once per second for six seconds.
+- <Skill name="Darkrazors Daring"/> - Your main CC skill as a Renegade. <Control name="Daze"/>s enemies in an area around it for 600 Defiance bar damage.
+Is also used as a <Control name="Stun"/> break.
+However be mindful that this does activate <Trait name="Contained Temper"/>, giving 15 extra energy.Make sure to legend swap after stun breaking to activate <Trait name="Charged Mists"/>.
-- <Skill name="Icerazors Ire"/> - Summons a spirit that deals high damage to enemies around it and inflicts <Condition name="Vulnerability"> on the targets.</Condition>
+- <Skill name="Icerazors Ire"/> - Summons a spirit that deals high damage to enemies around it and inflicts <Condition name="Vulnerability"> on the targets.</Condition>.
+Try to enhance this with other stances to provide extra damage through chilled.
+Use this after <Skill name="Darkrazors Daring"/> to ehance the damage.
-- <Skill name="Soulcleaves Summit"/> - Summons a spirit that enchants your party's attacks with life steal.
-Increases damage dealt by your party while healing them for each attack.
+- <Skill name="Soulcleaves Summit"/> - This skill now prevents energy drain.
+Can be used for the purposes of a fire field for pre-buffing or blasting mid fights, however in general, is used the least as a part of the rotation.

 ---

-**<Skill name="Legendary Assassin Stance"/>**
+**<Skill name="Legendary Assassin Stance"/>**: Default stance that provides the highest damage.

-- <Skill name="Enchanted Daggers"/> - Every ½ second your next six attacks siphon life from your target.
+- <Skill name="Enchanted Daggers"/> - Provides lifesteal for the next 6 attacks.
+Does also provide a small DPS increase and can be used when extra energy is available.
-- <Skill name="Phase Traversal"/> - Shadowsteps you to your target and gives you two stacks of unblockable.
+- <Skill name="Phase Traversal"/> - Shadowsteps you to your target.
+This is useful in a lot of situations with bypassing terrain and works in a similar way to skills such as a Guardian's <Skill name="Judge's Intervention"/>.
+Often used for various skips in different fratals.
-- <Skill name="Riposting Shadows"/> - Stunbreak and evade that removes movement-impairing conditions like <Condition name="Crippled"/>.
-- <Skill name="Impossible Odds"/> - **Toggle:** Damage modifier, grants you another hit on your attacks and increases your movement speed.
+- <Skill name="Riposting Shadows"/> - Stunbreaks and evades backwards.
+This also activates <Trait name="Contained Temper"/> if used as such.
+Be mindful, that following up with skill with a gap closer such as <Skill name="Death strike"/> will be needed to re-engage the boss.
+- <Skill name="Impossible Odds"/> - **Toggle:** Provides bonus hits to a target.
+In general, this should always be activated as part of the Shiro rotation.
-- <Skill name="Jade Winds"/> - Deal damage, inflict <Condition name="Vulnerability"/> and <Control name="Stun"/> five nearby enemies.
+- <Skill name="Jade Winds"/> - Primarily used to <Control name="Stun"/> five nearby enemies.
+For the energy cost, this is not the most effective, however due to the AoE nature, it can be used on bosses such as Artsariiv during the 33% clone phase by standing between 2 clones.

 ---

-**<Skill name="Legendary Dwarf Stance"/>**
+**<Skill name="Legendary Dwarf Stance"/>**: Used primarily to give <Boon name="Stability"/> to a party.

-- <Skill name="Soothing Stone"/> - Powerful self-heal and condition cleanse.
+- <Skill name="Soothing Stone"/> - The only self-heal for revenant that condition cleanses.
+Primarily used when coupled when <Condition name="Immobolize"/> effects are applied to you such as buttons for Aetherblade and chains for Cliffside.
-- <Skill name="Inspiring Reinforcement"/> - Grant <Boon name="Stability"/> to your party and inflict <Condition name="Weakness"/> and damage to enemies standing in the field.
+- <Skill name="Inspiring Reinforcement"/> - Grants <Boon name="Stability"/> to your party.
+In pugs, most healers are now able to provide stability.
+However, it is always good to check in case they are unable to do so.
-- <Skill name="Forced Engagement"/> - Shoot out a chain to your target that applies <Condition name="Taunt"/> and <Condition name="Slow"/> to your target and four nearby enemies.
+- <Skill name="Forced Engagement"/> - A chain is attached to a target, applying <Condition name="Taunt"/> and <Condition name="Slow"/>.
+One of the strongest slow CCs skills for Revenant.
-- <Skill name="Vengeful Hammers"/> - **Toggle:** Summon hammers to spin around you dealing damage to nearby enemies while draining your energy.
+- <Skill name="Vengeful Hammers"/> - **Toggle:** A weaker version of <Skill name="Impossible Odds"/>, however does provide self-sustain through healing per hammer hit.
+Can be used just like impossible odds, but remember that the purpose of this stance is to provide <Boon name="Stability"/>.
+Ensure that you have arund 30 energy for <Skill name="Inspiring Reinforcement"/> when needed.
-- <Skill name="Rite of the Great Dwarf"/> - Stunbreak which reduces incoming damage by 50% for your party.
+- <Skill name="Rite of the Great Dwarf"/> - High energy costs tunbreak which reduces incoming damage for your party.
+Try to avoid using this skill as much as possible.

 ---

-**<Skill name="Legendary Demon Stance"/>**
+**<Skill name="Legendary Demon Stance"/>**: Used mostly to boon strip on fractals with <Instability name="No Pain No Gain"/>.
+If you are unfamiliar with players/classes/specialisation, check to make sure they do not have in built boon strip as part of their rotation.

 - <Skill name="Empowering Misery"/> - A decent self-heal that heals more for each unique condition on you.
-- <Skill name="Pain Absorption"/> - Draw one condition from nearby allies and provide <Boon name="Resistance"/> to your party.
-Also works as a stunbreak.
+- <Skill name="Pain Absorption"/> - Mostly used as a stunbreak or to provide <Boon name="Resistance"/> to yourself and your party.
+Often used to bypass <Condition name="Immobolize"/>.
 - <Skill name="Banish Enchantment"/> - Removes three boons from enemies in a line up to five unique enemies and causes <Condition name="Chilled"/> on enemies hit.
 - <Skill name="Call to Anguish"/> - Jump to a location and pull five nearby enemies inflicting <Condition name="Chilled"/> on them.
 - <Skill name="Embrace the Darkness"/> - **Toggle:** Deal damage to nearby enemies and pulse <Condition name="Torment"/> to them.
 Drains energy when toggled on.